nocomplexity/simplifypython/packaging.md

 :::{admonition} Use the Python Packaging Guide for help!
 :class: tip

+[Python Packaging User Guide](https://packaging.python.org/en/latest/)

+This guides gives you the guarantee that you are packaging and distribute your Python code with the latest tools as developed and supported by the PSF.
 This guide is well maintained.
-Using the:

-[Python Packaging User Guide](https://packaging.python.org/en/latest/) gives you the guarantee that you are packaging and distribute your Python code with the latest tools as developed and supported by the PSF.
 :::